ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

 ### F5 license activation connection
 {: #f5_ordering-config-license}

 Select **Public network** or **Private network** for license activation.
+This selection determines how the F5 virtual servers contact the F5 license server, and it does not impact the workload data plane.

 If the target cluster is configured with private-only network interfaces, only the **Private network** option is available.
-This selection determines how the F5 virtual servers contact the F5 license server, and it does not impact the workload data plane.

 If you select **Private network**, specify the following settings:

-* **Proxy IP address** The IPv4 address of the proxy server.
+* **Proxy IP address**: The IPv4 address of the proxy server.
-* **Proxy port number** The port number of the proxy server, usually 8080 or 3128.
+* **Proxy port number**: The port number of the proxy server, usually 8080 or 3128.

 Authenticated proxy is not supported.
 {: note}